Joel is the kind of person, even though he is now over 60, who continues to experiment. "Some experiments are less painful than others."

 In short, the way binaural beats work is that when certain tones and frequencies are listened to in various forms, the brain reacts and naturally tries to interpret them.
 This causes a measurable change in brain activity when different frequencies are introduced to each ear.
 Then, the brain processes these separate tones by comparing the difference between the two and creates a new frequency.
 This new frequency is where the science can pinpoint and trigger a specific brain response.
 It's like turning on a switch that allows you to purposefully send different messages to the brain.
 For example, you can tell your brain to release more serotonin, dopamine, and endorphins to create a feeling of happiness and relaxation.

 The key, of course, is getting the right combination, using the right volume, and introducing the binaural beats to the brain using the right application.
-I prefer to use headphones with which most legitimate resources of binaural beats work best with.
+I prefer to use headphones with which most legitimate resources of binaural beats work best.
 Using just speakers to listen may not always give you the best results.

 The video below does a great job of describing the effects of binaural beats and includes good examples of all of the ranges.